cunnie/gobonniego/README.md

 IOPS: 26156
 ```

-Running with the verbose option will print additional timestamped information
+Running with the verbose option (`-v`) will print additional timestamped information
 to STDERR:

 ```